Mubin42/lunch-order-vote/README.md

 - [x] Display restaurants and food packs.

-- [ ] Simple UI for voting and showing the daily winner.
+- [x] Simple UI for voting and showing the daily winner.

 - [ ] Use server-side rendering.
+(Incomplete as Chakra UI Does not support SSR)

 - [x] Additional: Query and Caching Management using Redux Toolkit and RTK Query.